Setting Up Google Analytics E-Commerce Tracking with Snipcart

 In the meantime, if you want to dig deeper into GA analytics, here’s a recent, huge a*s list of resources put together by the good folks at KISSmetrics:

 It includes many e-commerce related content and platform-specific content.
 You might find some pretty valuable stuff in there.

 Please, at all times, feel free to provide us with some feedback on our Google Analytics E-Commerce tracking integration.
-You can do this in the comments, on our public UserVoice forum, or through email at email@example.com.
+You can do this in the comments or by email.
 And if you have other cool analytics ideas, send them our way!